skeeto/skeeto.github.com/_posts/2019-02-24-The-CPython-Bytecode-Compiler-is-Dumb.markdown

 and more amenable to modification (e.g. as Python continues to evolve).
 It's also easier to debug Python (`pdb`) because it's such a close match to the source listing.

+*Update*: [Darius Bacon points out][dragon] that Guido van Rossum himself said, "[Python is about having the simplest, dumbest compiler imaginable.][quote]" So this is all very much by design.

 The consensus seems to be that if you want or need better performance, use something other than Python.
 (And if you can't do that, at least use